brakmic/React_Kendo/README.md

 <img src="http://l77.imgup.net/reacteb92.png" />

-Currently this app is very simple and actually I shouldn't call it an "app".
+Currently this app is very simple.
+Actually I shouldn't call it an "app". ;)

 It's just a very basic ReactJS component based on the KendoUI Grid widget.
+There is no real logic in there, for example handling of Kendo-events via the synthetic ReactJS-events etc.

-For better examples regarding KendoUI in combination with ReactJS I recommend to check out the excellent <a href="https://github.com/wingspan/wingspan-forms" target="_blank">Wingspan Forms</a>
+For better examples regarding KendoUI in combination with ReactJS I recommend to check out the excellent <a href="https://github.com/wingspan/wingspan-forms" target="_blank">Wingspan Forms</a> library.

 **License**